Service and support for incoming students

 Do you have questions concerning migration issues?
 Please contact migration coordinator at External Relations.

-The Student Health Centre has English-speaking staff and offers students help and support with problems that may affect their studies, in the form of for example advice and consultations.
+The Student Health Centre has English-speaking staff and offers students help and support with problems that may affect their studies, for example through consultations.
 For other types of problems or healthcare needs, students need to turn to the primary healthcare service.
 Contact details for local primary healthcare centres are listed in the Student Guide.

 The Academic Support Centre offers international students support to improve their study technique, academic writing and presentation skills.